310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% bubble Keito %}
 Sorry to burst your bubble, but I just happened to come across an episode one day when I turned the TV on.

-But I do think it's pretty excellent for a children's show.
+Although, I do think it's pretty excellent for a children's show.

 I forgot which series this was, but… I remember an episode where someone close to the protagonist fell ill to a chronic disease, and he had the opportunity to save them if he joined sides with the villains.